decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 * Also select Private Google Access for the LAN VPC to avoid it attaching public IPS.
 * Optional: Hybrid Subnets allow you to communicate to an on premise subnet.
 * When adding LAN, attached as the second network interface set external IP address to none.
-* Make sure to enable IPForwarding.
+* Make sure to enable IPForwarding, when lauchning the instance.

 Remote Access:
 --------------